What is an integer that is not a whole number?

-An integer is a number with no decimal or fractional part, from the set of negative and positive numbers, including zero.
+An integer is a number with no decimal or fractional part.
+Integers include natural numbers, negatives of natural numbers and zero.

 Answer: A negative integer is an integer that is not a whole number.